obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 });
 ```

-To make this piece of code testable without depending on the obsidian API, we need to cut out custom logic from the rest.
+To make this piece of code testable without depending on the Obsidian API, we need to cut out custom logic from the rest.
 In this example, it's the callback function of `addRibbonIcon`.

 > [!hint] Structuring with folders
 > For reason of simplicity, this guide adds files to the root folder.
 Generally, it is a good idea to structure your code in folders, i.e. productive code in `src` and tests in `tests` to keep your code base better maintainable.